wp-plugins/custom-content-shortcode/readme.txt

 = Custom Toolbox =
 <br />
-A set of plugins under development, to take Custom Content Shortcode to another level: for building whole sites and even web applications.
+A set of plugins under development, to take Custom Content Shortcode to another level: for building sites and applications.

 Feature requests are welcome.